TheWidlarzGroup/react-native-notificated/docs/docs/examples/redux-example.md

 <br/>

 This example is quite different from the previous ones. <br/>
-Our goal here is to show you how we can use RN Notifications library in the real life, with more complicated environment.<br/>
+Our goal here is to show you how we can use RN Notifications library in real-life, in a more complicated environment.<br/>
-For this reason we built a dummy login screen.<br/>
+For this reason, we built a dummy login screen.<br/>
-In this example we use Redux Toolkit library.<br/>
+In this example, we use the Redux Toolkit library.<br/>
 Let's go step by step through it, and check where exactly notifications were triggered.

 ## Redux Example component